 For more information about this program, contact Abby Swanson Kazley, Ph.D.

-Admission requirements must be completed and submitted to the MSHI Program Director prior to May 1 of P1.
+Applicants must submit the following to the MSHI Program Director prior to May 1 of P1.

 Access resources that help you make informed decisions about tuition, scholarships, and financial support as you plan for a future grounded in possibility and long-term impact.